labordynamicsinstitute/tutorial-data-sharing-archiving-2021/index.md

 Goals of this tutorial
 ==================

-- Goal 1: Be able to curate the data and code necessary for reproducible analysis
+- Goal 1: Be able to curate the data necessary for reproducible analysis
 - Goal 2: Know when to do so
 - Goal 3: Choose license (while respecting ethics)